ibm-cloud-docs/Backup/canceling-backup-service.md

 5. Select **Continue**.
 6. Check that **I acknowledge that due to cancellation data loss may occur**.
 Then, select **Cancel {{site.data.keyword.backup_notm}}**.

+## Uninstall the Backup Agent from your servers
+{: #uninstallbackupagent}

+### Uninstall the Backup Agent from a Windows&reg; Server
+{: #uninstallbackupagentWin}

+1. Establish a remote desktop session to your server.
+2. Go to Start, and click Control Panel.
+3. Select the "Programs and Features" option.
+4. Right-click the "EVault Software Agent" Agent and confirm the removal by using the "Unistall" button.
+5. In the dialog box that appears, click "Yes".
+6. Select the "Total Uninstall" option and confirm by clicking "Next >".
+7. Reboot your server at your earliest convenience to ensure that the software is completely removed.

+### Uninstall the Backup Agent from a Linux Server
+{: #uninstallbackupagentLin}

+1. Establish secure shell connection (SSH) to your server.
+2. From the command line, execute the following command:
+    ```
+    /opt/BUAgent/uninstall.sh
+    ```
+3. When prompted by the following question, press Y, then press Enter.
+    ```
+    VVAgent is still running.
+Do you wish to stop it? ([Y]/n)
+4. At the next prompt, press Y, then, press Enter again.
+     ```
+     This will remove jobs, settings, etc. (y/[N])
+     ```
+5. After uninstalling the Backup Agent, we advise you to reboot the Server.